devalexandre/site/source/docs/0.1/moleculer-web.md

     mixins: [ApiService],

     settings: {
-        routes: [{
+        routes: [
+            {
                 aliases: {
-                // Call `auth.login` action with `GET /login` or `POST /login` "login": "auth.login",
+                    // Call `auth.login` action with `GET /login` or `POST /login`
+                    login: "auth.login",

                     // Restrict the request method
                     "POST users": "users.create",

                     // The `name` comes from named param.
-                // You can access it with `ctx.params.name` in action "GET greeter/:name": "test.greeter",
+                    // You can access it with `ctx.params.name` in action "GET greeter/:name": "test.greeter"
                 }
-        }]
+            }
+        ]
     }
 });
 ```